jwmullally/iscsi-target-ramdisk/README.md

   * Update the list of of block devices to share as iSCSI LUNs.

-Build and install a working `OpenWrt iSCSI Target` image, depending on your setup:
+Build and install a working `iSCSI Target Ramdisk` image, depending on your setup:

 * Windows & Linux Dual Boot using GRUB: Follow the appropriate Linux instructions above and you can use the same image for PXE booting Windows.

-* Windows & UEFI: Build an EFI image using `make efi` on another Linux system, Live USB or VM (or download the `.efi` from the releases), copy `build/images/openwrt-iscsi-target.efi` to `EFI/openwrt-iscsi-target/` and add it to your UEFI boot menu.
+* Windows & UEFI: Build an EFI image using `make efi` on another Linux system, Live USB or VM (or download the `.efi` from the releases), copy `build/images/iscsi-target-ramdisk.efi` to `EFI/iscsi-target-ramdisk/` and add it to your UEFI boot menu.

   * To access the EFI partition from inside Windows, run the following in an Administrator Command Prompt: `mountvol X: /s`.

   * To add it to your BIOS boot options, select the file from your BIOS UEFI file browser if it has one.

-  * If your BIOS doesn't support selecting EFI files for boot, you can add the option to your EFI boot partition from Linux with something like `efibootmgr --create --disk /dev/nvme0n1 --part 2 --label 'openwrt-iscsi-target' --loader '\EFI\openwrt-iscsi-target\openwrt-iscsi-target.efi'`
+  * If your BIOS doesn't support selecting EFI files for boot, you can add the option to your EFI boot partition from Linux with something like `efibootmgr --create --disk /dev/nvme0n1 --part 2 --label 'iscsi-target-ramdisk' --loader '\EFI\iscsi-target-ramdisk\iscsi-target-ramdisk.efi'`

   * This file can be booted from your UEFI BIOS menu.